japila-books/spark-sql-internals/docs/spark-sql-QueryExecution.md

 NOTE: `QueryExecution` belongs to `org.apache.spark.sql.execution` package.

-NOTE: `QueryExecution` is a transient feature of a link:spark-sql-Dataset.adoc[Dataset], i.e. it is not preserved across serializations.
+NOTE: `QueryExecution` is a transient feature of a spark-sql-Dataset.md[Dataset], i.e. it is not preserved across serializations.

 ## <span id="stringWithStats"> Text Representation With Statistics